troy896/magisk-files/note.md

 ### What is new?

 - Bootloop protector will reboot your device into recovery to let you do some stuffs before reboot if you have bootloop.
 It is also good for devices with broken volume button.
+It is still triggering Core-Only mode if you reboot back into system.

 ### Diff from official